-- Any recyclables that you can find such as cardboard, straws, plastic bottles, bottle caps, toilet paper and paper towel tubes, boxes, paper, cardboard, straws, egg cartons, etc. (Note: be sure to clean these items.)
+- Any recyclables that you can find such as cardboard, straws, plastic bottles, bottle caps, toilet paper and paper towel tubes, boxes, paper, cardboard, straws, egg cartons, etc.

 - Scissors

 - Glue or tape

 - A sculpture is a 3-dimensional piece of art.
 Sculptures can be really large (like the size of a building) or really tiny (like the size of your hand).
-An example of a sculpture is the Statue of Liberty. - For a great description of a sculpture, watch this clip from Sesame Street: https://www.youtube.com/watch?v=cTsIqS_H7Jg - Cut and glue or tape your materials together to build a sculpture that looks like you. - Think about what you look like your skin color, hair color, eye color, the shape of your face, your height, and more.
+The Statue of Liberty is an example of a sculpture. - Cut and glue or tape your materials together to build a sculpture that looks like you. - Think about what you look like your skin color, hair color, eye color, the shape of your face, your height, and more.
 Try to add those features to your sculpture. - Think about things that you like your favorite clothing, hobbies you like, your pet, and more.
 Try to add things that you like to your sculpture.